tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/networkwatcher/topology/topology-rest-api.md

 ---
 # Topology REST API

 Topology represents a graph of network resources and their relationship in a subscription.
-Topology currently shows relationships of Networking resource, VM and VM Scale Sets within a resource group.
-Note: since Network Watcher is a regional service, if resources from multiple regions reside in the resource group, only the resources in the same region as the Network Watcher will be included in the JSON output.
+Topology currently shows the relationships of Networking resources, VMs, and VM Scale Sets within a resource group.
+Note: since Network Watcher is a regional service, if resources from multiple regions reside in the resource group, only the resources in the same region as the Network Watcher will be included in the output.

 This table lists the operations included in the Topology REST API.